Persistent Deciduous Teeth (Baby Teeth) in Dogs

 What happens during teething?

-You may also notice a characteristic breath odor, known as 'puppy breath', which is associated with teething.
+You may also notice a characteristic breath odor, known as “puppy breath”, which is associated with teething.
 This odor is normal and will last as long as the puppy is teething.

 What is a persistent tooth?

-Which deciduous teeth are more commonly retained?
+Which deciduous teeth are more commonly persistent?

-The most common persistent teeth are the upper canines, followed by the lower canines and then the incisors.
+The most common persistent teeth are the upper canines, followed by the lower canines, and then the incisors.
 However, any deciduous teeth could be persistent.

-Persistent teeth are also more common in small breed dogs, and in brachycephalic breeds (dogs with short noses or flat faces), such as Bulldogs, Pugs, Boston Terriers, and Boxers.
+Persistent teeth are also more common in small breed dogs and in brachycephalic breeds (dogs with short noses or flat faces), such as bulldogs, pugs, Boston terriers, and boxers.
+There may also be a genetic predisposition to developing persistent primary teeth as it often occurs in families of dogs.

 What problems are caused by persistent deciduous teeth?

 The crowding that results from the persistent tooth and its permanent counterpart will increase the likelihood that food and debris will become trapped between the teeth.
-An increased tendency to accumulate food debris and plaque can lead to problems such as tartar deposits, gingivitis, and ultimately periodontitis.
-Additionally, if there is traumatic contact of teeth with other teeth or with the oral soft tissues there will be pain and infection.
-Teeth contacting other teeth inappropriately can lead to abnormal wear and weakening of the teeth with subsequent tooth (or teeth) fracture.
+An increased tendency to accumulate food debris and plaque can lead to problems such as tartar deposits, gingivitis, and ultimately periodontitis - all of which can lead to premature loss of teeth.

 When and how are persistent teeth treated?